Harest/MlSideQuests/README.md

-# TM2 Manialink Side Quests info
+# TM2 / SM Manialink Side Quests info
 [Official forum link](https://forum.maniaplanet.com/viewtopic.php?f=266&t=46335)
 ## Introduction
+This is a tool usable in Trackmania² and ShootMania which are both on ManiaPlanet.
+It allows you to add quests inside your maps.
+It's made of ManiaScript alongside PHP/SQL to read/write data used in the quests.
+This ManiaScript is loaded in your maps from a Manialink call inside a MediaTracker clip.

+## How to install
 Unless authorized to use the manialink MLSideQuests, you'll need to create one (thankfully the first is free) [over there](https://www.maniaplanet.com/account/manialinks).
 It needs to point out to wherever you hosted the scripts, and on the Main.php script.
 Yes, you need to host the scripts and create the database (see `_private` folder, file `tm2ml_sidequests.sql` for the tables).
 I'll let you find a web host yourself for that, there's a lot of free ones that should do the job fine.